 What are your estimated project costs?

-Estimated project costs including survey work, conferences and workshops, research assistant salaries, faculty summer salaries, and university indirects come to approximately $1.15 million
+Estimated project costs including survey work, conferences and workshops, research assistant salaries, faculty summer salaries, and university indirects come to approximately $1.15 million USD

 Evaluation

 Explain how you will determine whether the project is meeting expected objectives.
 Describe the benchmarks for evaluating ongoing activities and the criteria for assessing the impact of the project.

+Surveys will be evaluated by completion by a representative sample of the country’s population

+Fieldwork will be evaluated by the completion of target number of interviews in country

+Deliverables will include a series of journal articles and a publicly available data dashboard that makes all gathered data available to other researchers within a year of the project’s completion.

 Dissemination